How Much Does Tree Removal Cost In Toronto?

 Do You Need A Permit To Remove A Tree In Toronto?

-This is another big question that shows up in Google results, and for good reason.
-Toronto has strong tree protection bylaws that you must follow when removing certain trees.
-In many cases, you cannot simply cut down a tree without permission.
+This is another major question for Toronto property owners.
+Toronto has tree protection bylaws that may apply before certain trees can be injured or removed.
+In many cases, you cannot simply cut down a regulated tree without first checking the applicable rules.

-• The tree trunk is above a certain diameter at a set height from the ground
+• The tree trunk is above the regulated diameter threshold

-• The tree is part of a protected area, ravine, or natural feature
+• The tree is in or near a ravine, protected area, or natural feature

-• The tree is shared with a neighbour or considered a boundary tree
+• The tree is shared with a neighbour or may be considered a boundary tree

 Extra Costs Homeowners Often Overlook